ternaryss/rest2go/README.md

   host: "0.0.0.0"
   # HTTP server port
   port: 8080
+  # Indicates if health check is available
+  health-check: false
   # Indicates if global HTTP 404 should be handled by rest2go errors handler
   not-found-handler: false